flrd/standardlastprofile/README.md

 <!-- [![](http://cranlogs.r-pkg.org/badges/last-month/standardlastprofile)](https://cran.r-project.org/package=standardlastprofile) -->
 <!-- badges: end -->

-A load profile describes the consumption profile of an energy consumer over time.
-The package `standardlastprofile` provides load profile data for electricity from the German Association of Energy and Water Industries (BDEW Bundesverband der Energie- und Wasserwirtschaft e.V.) in a tidy format.
+This package provides data about load profile for electricity from the German Association of Energy and Water Industries (BDEW Bundesverband der Energie- und Wasserwirtschaft e.V.) in a tidy format.

 <img src="man/figures/README-readme_example-1.png" width="90%" style="display: block; margin: auto;" />

-In practice, standard load profiles are used by an energy suppliers to create an annual consumption forecast for customers (or customer groups) who do not have a modern meter.
+In practice, standardized load profiles are used by an energy suppliers to create an annual consumption forecast for customers (or customer groups) who do not have a modern meter.
 That is, customers whose electricity consumption is not continuously measured.
 A load profile is a simplification that does not necessarily correspond to the consumption profile of an individual customer, but is a valid approximation for a larger group of similar customers.